itzychuu1920/20_Day_Python_project/README.md

 It's a small but fun project to do and learn.
 It's about gambling with money '_'.
 Don't Gamble btw.
 Happy Learning

+Project 8:
+Day 8 of learning python using simple projects.
+Today we created an small bank system.
+It might help you learn more about functions and parameters.
+It can deposit, withdraw, and show balance.
+Its a small but helpful program.
+Happy Learning